I’ve heard wood burning stoves might be banned?

-All wood combustion will give off some particles but a modern stove burning the right fuel has very low levels of emissions.
-Based on independent test results from an accredited laboratory, a modern SIA Ecodesign Ready stove will produce 90% less emissions than an open fire and 80% less emissions than an average 10 year old stove.
-Don’t forget that a wood burning stove is also a very low carbon heating solution using a renewable and sustainable fuel.
+All wood combustion will give off some particles but a modern stove burning the right fuel (e.g. Ready to Burn certified fuel) has very low levels of emissions.
+Based on independent test results from an accredited laboratory, a modern Ecodesign stove (e.g. a clearSkies certified appliance) will produce up to 90% less emissions than an open fire.

-There is enough home-grown wood to ensure it is sustainable and using wood for fuel is a sound environmental choice.
-Wood is plentiful, especially from one of today’s sustainable resources from managed or coppiced forests, and its price is stable unlike some of the other limited resources in the world such as gas and oil.
-Furthermore, new SIA Ecodesign Ready stoves are more efficient than either an open fire or a ten year old stove and therefore use less logs to generate the same heat output.
+There is enough home-grown wood to ensure it is sustainable, and using wood for fuel is a sound environmental choice.
+Wood is plentiful, especially from a sustainable resources such as managed or coppiced forests, and its price is stable unlike some of the other limited resources in the world such as gas and oil.
+Furthermore, stoves meeting the Ecodesign Regulation are significantly more efficient than an open fire and therefore use less logs to generate the same heat output.

-SIA Ecodesign Ready stoves have been independently tested to verify that they meet the forthcoming Ecodesign test criteria that will be introduced as a legal requirement in 2022.
-These stoves have been tested to ensure low outputs of four different types of emissions, CO (carbon monoxide), OGCs (organic gaseous compounds), PM (particulate matter) & NOx (nitrogen oxides), whereas currently standard CE approved stoves only have to pass a far easier standard on CO and are not tested on the other emissions included in the Ecodesign testing.
+These stoves have been independently tested to verify that they meet the Ecodesign test criteria that is now a legal requirement in the UK for all stoves manufactured and placed on the market since 1st January 2022.
+These stoves have been tested to ensure low outputs of four different types of emissions, CO (carbon monoxide), OGCs (organic gaseous compounds), PM (particulate matter) & NOx (nitrogen oxides).
+They also have to meet minimum efficiency levels.

 Yes, this is critically important.
 Burning the wrong fuel can be bad for the environment and damage your stove.
 You should make sure you follow the manufacturer’s instructions and only burn approved fuels.
 In particular wood should be dry, which means less than 20% moisture content.
 This can be easily achieved by either seasoning your own wood for 2 years before burning, buying kiln dried wood or buying wood that has been certified to be “dry”, such as looking for the Ready to Burn logo on the fuel packaging.
 For more details, please see importance of using dry wood.